02 Nov 2023

 The industry also runs on standard form contracts which can be complex to understand and administer, and under which failure to follow the detailed process can have detrimental consequences.

-How can risks be minimised?
+How can risks to construction suppliers be minimised?

 However, all is not lost, there are steps subcontractors should follow to mitigate their risk of losses, including: